Persistence of Heterodimensional Cycles: Robust heterodimensional dynamics in finite-parameter families

 \textbf{C1.} Simplicity of the fragile heteroclinic: $F^{-1}_{12}(W_{loc}^{sE}(O_2))$ intersects $ W^{u}_{loc}(O_1)$ transversely at the point $M^-_1$, and $F_{12}(W_{loc}^{uE}(O_1))$ intersects $ W^{s}_{loc}(O_2)$ transversely at $M^+_2$;\\[5pt] \textbf{C2.} Simplicity of the robust heteroclinic: the leaf of $\mathcal{F}^{uu}$ at the point $M^-_2$ is not tangent to $F_{21}^{-1}(W^s_{loc}(O_1))$ and the leaf of $\mathcal{F}^{ss}$ at the point $M^+_1$ is not tangent to $F_{21}(W^u_{loc}(O_2))$; and \\[5pt] \textbf{C3.} $\Gamma^1\cap (W^{ss}(O_1)\cup W^{uu}(O_2))=\emptyset$, i.e., $M^+_1\notin W^{ss}(O_1)$ and $M^-_2\notin W^{uu}(O_2)$.\\

-Figure \ref{fig:hdc1} provides an illustration.
-Note that the corresponding requirement in C1 is automatically satisfied if there is no $W^{sE}(O_1)$ or $W^{uE}(O_2)$, that is, in the case where $O_1$ has a pair of complex conjugate center-stable multipliers and $d-d_1=2$, or $O_2$ has a pair of complex conjugate center-unstable multipliers and $d_2=2$.
+Figure \ref{fig:hdc1} provides an illustration of these conditions.
+Note that condition C1 does not depend on the choice of $W_{loc}^{uE}(O_1)$ and $W_{loc}^{sE}(O_2)$, as any two extended stable/unstable manifolds are tangent to each other at the points of the stable or, respectively, unstable manifold, see the discussion in the end of Section \ref{sec:local}.
+Moreover, the corresponding requirement in C1 is automatically satisfied if $O_2$ has no non-center stable multipliers or $O_1$ has no non-center unstable multipliers, that is, in the case where $O_2$ has a pair of complex conjugate center-unstable multipliers and $\dim W^u(O_2)=d_2=2$, or $O_1$ has a pair of complex conjugate center-stable multipliers and $W^s(O_1)=d-d_1=2$.
+Similarly, the corresponding requirements of condition C2 hold automatically in these cases.

 The manifolds involved in these conditions depend continuously (as $C^1$-manifolds) on $f$ in the $C^r$-topology.
 This implies that conditions C2 and C3 are $C^r$-open, and condition C1 is $C^r$-open in the class of systems with the heterodimensional cycle.
 It is also quite standard that one can always achieve the fulfillment of C1 and C2 by adding an arbitrarily $C^r$-small perturbation to $f$ (in the smooth case one adds a local perturbation to $f$; in the analytic case one uses the scheme described in \cite{BT86,GTS07}).
 In the case where condition C3 is not fulfilled, we do not need to perturb the system: for the same system $f$ we can always find, close to $\Gamma^1$, another robust heteroclinic orbit which satisfies C3.
 To see this, note that condition C2 ensures that the line $\ell_1=W^s_{loc}(O_1)\cap F_{21}(W^u_{loc}(O_2))$ (corresponding to robust heteroclinics, see Figure \ref{fig:hdc1}) is not tangent to $W^{ss}(O_1)\cup F_{21}(W^{uu}_{loc}(O_2))$, so we can always shift the position of the point $M^+_1$ on this line and hence the position of $M^-_2=F_{21}^{-1}(M^+_1)$.